 Taking these points together, it is increasingly clear that placebos can have a significant influence on a study’s results.
 With this in mind, a group of researchers from the University of Oxford in the United Kingdom decided to investigate how often authors accurately report placebo interventions in scientific papers.

-They recently published their findings in the European Journal of Clinical Investigation.
+They recently published their findings in the

 To investigate, the scientists trawled through papers that the top six general medical journals, including JAMA and BMJ, had published in 2018.
 They collected all of the papers that used randomized placebo or sham procedures.
 This search produced 94 papers, which they supplemented with a further 100 papers from any other journals using the same criteria.